George-Went/Express-Skeleton/README.md

 >**Note:** When looking at code for a form, the actual function dealing with form submission can be quite small, what makes up the bulk of form submission (and complications that can occur due to form submission) is to do with making sure that the data entered into a form is correct.

 ### Creating a Form

+> 1. Dispaly the default form the first time it is requested by the user.
+This form can contain blank or pre-filled fields.

 The first task is to create a html form that clients can access to add new articles to the database.

 ```add_articles.pug```